slonigiraf/whitepaper/slonigiraf/ENG.md

 $0.003*11 = 0.033$

-The tutor gets money from tutee not only for his time but also for issuing a diploma that can be canceled by an expert.
-If the tutor will not get some premium for issuing the diploma he will lose money as it's not possible to completely exclude the situtation when tutee will forget the skill.
+The tutor gets money from tutee not only for the time but also for issuing a diploma that can be canceled by an expert.
+If the tutor will not get some premium for issuing the diploma he will lose money as it's not possible to completely exclude the situation when tutee will forget the skill.
 As we mentioned tutees forget 1 skill from 4 studied, thus a tutor should add a premium of 1 reimbursement amount to each 4 skills that he teaches, or simply $1/4$ of such amount to each diploma issuing, thus **the total price of a diploma will be 0.04722 USD in Ethiopia**:

 $0.033+0.05688*1/4=0.04722$